grafana/scenes/docusaurus/docs/scene-layout.md

 ### Step 3.
 Add layout children

-`SceneFlexLayout` has `children` property.
+`SceneFlexLayout` has a `children` property.
 It accepts an array of `SceneFlexItem` or `SceneFlexLayout` objects.
-Create scene with two, equally sized layout items in a column:
+Create a scene with two, equally sized layout items in a column:

 ```ts
 const myScene = new EmbeddedScene({